Managing allergies and other dietary requirements in children’s education and care

 • The common food allergens and how to make appropriate food swaps.

-• Where to look for allergen information on product labels.
+• How to find allergen information on product labels.

 • Cross contamination and how to minimise risk.

-• The difference between coeliac disease and wheat allergy and how to practically manage coeliac disease.
+• The difference between coeliac disease and wheat allergy and how to manage them.

-• The difference between lactose intolerance and cow’s milk allergy and how to practically manage lactose intolerance.
+• The difference between lactose intolerance and cow’s milk allergy and how to manage them.

-• Other food intolerances such as FODMAPs and food chemicals.
+• Other food intolerances such as fructose intolerance.

 • Other common dietary requirements, such as vegetarian, halal and kosher, and how to make appropriate food swaps.